LucaPetrescu/stackverflow-backend/README.md

 4. Next, you will need to create a new project via the CLI.
 You can do this by doing ```gcloud projects create [PROJECT_NAME]```.

-5. You will need to set the project id as the active project ```gcloud config set core/project [PROJECT_NAME]```
+5. You will need to set the project id as the active project ```gcloud config set core/project [PROJECT_NAME]```.
+Google Cloud resources, including Compute Engine instances (VMs), are tied to a project.
+Each project serves as a container for all resources and configurations.
+When you create a VM, the gcloud CLI needs to know which project to associate the VM with.
+You will also be able to access your project and it's specific VMs via the Cloud Console.

-6. Next, you will need to create a copute instance:
+6. Next, you will need to create a compute instance:

 	`
 	gcloud compute instances create INSTANCE_NAME \